 If you are looking for even more air fryer dessert recipes, some of my favorites are AIR FRYER COPYCAT KRISPY KREME DONUTS, AIR FRYER COPYCAT DOMINO’S BREAD TWISTS, AIR FRYER CINNAMON NUT SWIRL MUG CAKE and AIR FRYER SLICE AND BAKE COOKIES.

-What Is A Cobbler?
+What Is An Air Fryer Berry Cobbler?

 What is a cobbler?
-While there are several different opinions of what a cobbler is, the most common one is a dessert with fruit on the bottom and then a biscuit topping.
+While there are several different opinions of what a cobbler is, the most common one is a dessert with fruit on the bottom and a biscuit topping.

 There are so many different cobblers, but most are made with berries, either blackberries, blueberries, strawberries, or even raspberries.